 Luxury and upscale hotels tend to have more capability and resources to invest in and adopt more sophisticated energy and water programs.
 Even on the recycling side, economy-type hotels have a more challenging time trying to implementing that type of program.
-It ultimately goes down to resources, green lodging news® the lodging industry's leading environmental news source larger properties have more employees to implement programs.
+It ultimately goes down to resources, larger properties have more employees to implement programs.